AASLD/EASL Special Conference on Hepatitis C

 Two major developments—the recommendation for birth cohort screening and the recent approval of all-oral treatment regimens—are poised to change the landscape of HCV patient care.
 This special conference brought together a distinguished faculty from around the world to discuss the pathogenesis,

 diagnosis, and treatment of the disease.

-At this event, you will learn about new therapeutic options that can cure the vast majority of patients.
-You will also leave the conference with insights on global epidemiology, barriers to care, and potential solutions to improve global access to therapy.
+Attendees were presented with new therapeutic options that can cure the vast majority of patients.
+Attendees left the conference with insights on global epidemiology, barriers to care, and potential solutions to improve global access to therapy.

 - To evaluate the impact of new strategies for screening of hepatitis C in the United States and abroad